 Psychographic segmentation is a way to categorize audiences and customers by factors that relate to their inner personalities and characteristics.

 Unlike demographic and geographic segmentation, which focus on quantifiable and visible details, psychographic segmentation focuses on less obvious details.
 The characteristics are internal and intrinsic to the customer and not visible from the outside.

-Psychographic segmentation variables aren’t as quickly recognizable as other types of segmentation factors; you can’t know the information just by looking at your customer or gathering basic consumer data.
+Psychographic segmentation variables aren’t as quickly recognizable as other types of market segmentation factors; you can’t know the information just by looking at your customer or gathering basic consumer data.
 You have to go deeper.